The TAC building and programme belong to YOU, so please make the most of them.

 every year just to make The Ardchattan Centre open for use?

-This covers, insurance, heat, light, minor-maintenance and other basic running costs.
+This covers insurance, heat, light, cleaning, minor-maintenance and other basic running costs.

 THANK YOU to everyone who supports The Ardchattan Centre at monthly Pop Up Tearooms, events and with encouragement.